About the Author of the Blogsite, Not the Author of the Bible::

 2 Chronicles 32:1-33 2 Chronicles in [Smaller Chunks]

-When Hezekiah saw Sennacherib was [there] & that he [planned] to fight against Jerusalem, [Hezekiah consulted] with his [officials] & his mighty men to stop [the flow of] the water of the [springs outside] the city & they helped him.
+And when Hezekiah saw Sennacherib was [there] & that he [planned] to fight against Jerusalem, [Hezekiah consulted] with his princes, [a.k.a. officials] & his mighty men to stop [the flow of] the water of the [springs outside] the city & they helped him.

-[Many] people gathered together to [stop] all the [springs] & the brook that ran through the [middle] of the land.
+So, [many] people gathered together, who stopped all the [springs] & the brook that ran through the [middle] of the land.
 [They said,] Why should [Assyria’s] kings come & find [so] much water?

-Also, [Hezekiah worked hard & rebuilt] the walls that were broken & raised up [towers on the wall] & another wall [outside] & repaired Milo, in the city of David & made [an] abundance of [spears] & shields.
+Also, [Hezekiah] strengthened himself & [rebuilt] the walls that were broken & raised up to the towers & another wall [outside] & repaired Milo, in the city of David & made [an] abundance of [spears] & shields.

-And [Hezekiah appointed military officers] over the people & gathered them to him & [spoke kindly] to them in the [entrance gate’s street] of the city, saying, [Don’t be] afraid or [worried, because] of [Assyria’s] king & all the multitude with him.
-There are more [of] us, than [are] with him.
+And [Hezekiah appointed] captains of war over the people & gathered them together to him & [spoke kindly] to them, [on] the street of the gate of the city, saying, Be strong & courageous & [don’t be] afraid or [worried, because of Assyria’s] king & all the multitude with him.
+There [are] more [of] us, than [are] with him.

-With [Assyria's] king is an arm of flesh, but with us, the Lord our God is with us to help us, to fight our battles.
-The people [calmed down after] the words of Hezekiah, [Judah’s] king.
+With [Assyria's] king is an arm of flesh, but with us, the Lord our God is with us to help us & to fight our battles.
+And the people [calmed down after] the words of Hezekiah, [Judah’s] king.

-Sennacherib, [Assyria’s] king, [sent] his servants to Hezekiah, in Jerusalem, [which he & his forces planned the attack] against Lachish.
-[His servants said,] Sennacherib, [Assyria’s] king, [says,] Who do you trust, that you [stay] in Jerusalem [when there’s an attack?]
+After this, Sennacherib, [Assyria’s] king, [sent] his servants to Hezekiah, in Jerusalem, (but he & all his [forces] with him, [planned an attack] against Lachish.)
+[His servants said,] Sennacherib, [Assyria’s] king, [says this,].
+[On what] do you trust, that you [stay] in Jerusalem [when there’s an attack?]

-[Does] Hezekiah persuade you to die [of starvation] & thirst, saying, The Lord, our God, shall deliver us out [of Assyria’s king’s] hand?
-[Hasn’t this] same Hezekiah taken away [the] high places & altars & has commanded Judah & Jerusalem, saying, You shall worship before one altar & burn incense upon it?
+Doesn’t Hezekiah persuade you to die [of starvation] & thirst, saying, The Lord our God, shall deliver us out [of Assyria’s king’s] hand?
+[Hasn’t this] same Hezekiah taken away [the] high places & altars & [has] commanded Judah & Jerusalem, saying, You shall worship before one altar & burn incense upon it?

-[Don’t] you know what my father & I have done to all the people of other lands?
-Were the gods of those lands & nations able to deliver their lands out of [my] hands?
+[Don’t] you know what my [forefathers] & I have done to all the people of other lands?
+Were the gods of those lands & nations able to deliver their lands out of [my] hand?

-[What] god among [all] those nations that my father [totally] destroyed [was able] to deliver his people out of my hand, that your God should be able to deliver you out of [my] hand?
+[What god] among all the gods of those nations that my [forefathers totally] destroyed [was able to] deliver his people out of [my hand, that your God should be able to deliver you out of [my] hand?

-Therefore, [don’t] let Hezekiah deceive you [or] persuade you on this [matter.]
-[Don’t] believe him, [because if] no god of any nation [or] kingdom was able to deliver his people, out of my hand or the land of my [forefathers,] how [can] your God deliver you out of my hand?
+Now therefore, [don’t] let Hezekiah deceive you, nor persuade you on this [matter.]
+[Don’t] believe him, [because if] no god of any nation or kingdom was able to deliver his people, out of my hand [o] the hand of my [forefathers,] how [can] your God deliver you out of [my] hand?

-[Sennacherib’s] servants [still] said more & wrote letters against the Lord God & against Hezekiah, [God’s] servant, saying, [Since] the gods of other nations & lands [haven’t] delivered their people out of my hand, the God of Hezekiah shall not [be able to] deliver his people out of my hand.
+And [Sennacherib’s] servants [still said] more & wrote letters against the Lord God & against Hezekiah, [God’s] servant, saying, [Since] the gods of the nations of other lands haven’t delivered their people out of [my] hand, the God of Hezekiah shall not [be able to] deliver His people out of [my] hand.

 Then, they cried [out loudly] in the Jew’s [language] to the people on the wall of Jerusalem to [frighten & worry] them, [so] that they might [capture] the city.
-They spoke against the God of Jerusalem [like they did] against the gods of the people of the earth, which were the work of [men’s] hands.
+And they [spoke] against the God of Jerusalem [like they did] against the gods of the people of the earth, which were the work of [men’s] hands.

 [Psalm 96:5 For all the gods of the nations are idols: but the Lord made the heavens.]
 And for this [reason] Hezekiah, the king & Isaiah, the prophet, [Amoz’] son, prayed & cried [out] to heaven.